Skip to main content

 Pre-built platforms earn their place in franchise technology stacks.
 They offer fast rollout (weeks rather than months), which matters because franchisee adoption correlates directly with time-to-visible-value.
 A tool that takes six months to configure will struggle to gain traction.

 Vendors also handle compliance.
 GDPR, CCPA, and evolving state privacy laws require ongoing engineering effort.
-Most franchise networks don't want to own that roadmap internally, and they shouldn't have to.
+Most franchise systems don't want to own that roadmap internally, and they shouldn't have to.
 Purpose-built franchise management platforms aggregate data across locations in ways that are technically straightforward and contractually predictable.

 67%